 If you want to put your company on the fast track to growth and success, it’s crucial that your employees are operating at optimal productivity.
 It’s not enough that you take steps to make your finance and accounting team more efficient; you also have to consider other processes in which employees might be bogged down by repetitive, labour-intensive tasks.

 By integrating your business systems and implementing robotic process automation, you can reassign your staff to more value-adding tasks.
-You can dramatically increase productivity by re-allocating your resources from tasks that require too much time and effort, such as your payroll processing, expense management, cash collection, financial consolidation, fulfilment, and invoicing, among others.
+You can dramatically increase productivity by re-allocating your resources from tasks that require too much time and effort, such as your payroll processing, expense management, cash collection, financial consolidation, fulfillment, and invoicing, among others.

 2. Better Business Performance